-The Veteran’s Administration does not make the loans, but guarantees lenders against loss in case the borrower defaults.
-Because of this guarantee, private lenders can make loans per VA guidelines, without some of the requirements of other loan programs.
+The Veteran’s Administration does not make the loans, but rather backs these loans so that lenders can offer more lenient guidelines to veterans.
+Because of this backing, private lenders can make loans per VA guidelines, without some of the requirements of other loan programs.

 Here are a few things that set VA home loans apart: